 - Collaboration with other instructors: All named courses and instructors should sign off on proposal

-Each of the following are to be completed in the Teaching Enhancement Grant web app https://www.utsc.utoronto.ca/webapps/teachinggrant.
-Please bookmark this site.
+Each of the following are to be completed in the Teaching Enhancement Grant web app https://www.utsc.utoronto.ca/webapps/teachinggrant

 (2) Teaching Software Grants are to enrich courses with the one time–only purchase of software or for the purchase of a software license(s) for a one-year period.
 Licensing beyond one year cannot be guaranteed and require reapplication for the relevant year.
-Requests for funding should take into account that the fund has annual resources of $12,000.
+Projects in this category can be supported up to $2000.

 (3) Teaching Enhancement Grants (TEGs) generally deal with the people side of the enhancement of teaching.
 TEGs are for one-time-only projects, not for ongoing expenses.
 Course-related proposals that will result in the direct improvement of an existing or approved course will be considered (including adding Service Learning to course/program curriculum).
 Integration with existing resources and services is strongly recommended, and projects should have identified learning outcomes.
-The intent is to distribute funds as effectively as possible across meritorious proposals; requests should take into account that this fund has annual resources of $45,000.
-Awards are typically in the $500 to $5,000 range, usually for personnel and supplies.
+The intent is to distribute funds as effectively as possible across meritorious proposals.
+Projects can be supported up to $10,000.
 Funds from this award cannot be used to support an applicant's time, travel or conference attendance.
 For conferences, see item 5.

 (4) Teaching Assessment Grants are for the purpose of supporting research on the efficacy of a particular teaching innovation or activity.
 Awards will be for a maximum of $1,000 per year per person.
 Funds from this award cannot be used to support an applicant’s time, travel or conference attendance.